insani-org/onscripter-insani/README.md

 All of the above will have to have the same file extension (all ```.ttf``` for instance).
 If you specify a true bold/italics/bold italics font file, the corresponding faux will be turned off accordingly -- for instance, if you have a ```default.ttf``` and a ```default-i.ttf``` but nothing else, faux italics will be off, but faux bold and faux bold italics will remain on.
 This is in support of cases where you simply wish to use a different font rather than using the actual bold/italics/bold italics style of the same font.

 We have also added experimental support of underlining (```~u~```, predictably), but this support is highly experimental and we do not recommend that you use it at this time.

+#### Kerning and Ligatures
+As of 2023050x "élf", onscripter-insani supports true kerning of proportional fonts.  onscripter-insani only enters true kerning mode when the following conditions are satisfied:

+- UTF8 mode (your script file is named ```0.utf```, ```00.utf```, ```0.utf.txt```, or ```00.utf.txt``` and is properly UTF8-encoded)
+- The font is a proportional font (for obvious reasons; you can't very well kern a monospaced font)
+- The font you are using is a true font, and not a faux font style
+  - In practice, this means that the default normal-style font will always use true kerning in UTF8 mode, so long as it's a proportional font
+  - If you supply proportional fonts as ```default-b/-i/-bi.ttf/.ttc/.otf/.otc``` they too will be properly kerned

+Anything else defaults to either monospaced mode (if your font is monospaced) or, for proportional fonts, safe kerning mode, in which no attempt to kern past the standard x- and y-advance of each glyph as a singleton is made.

+If ligatures exist as single characters to begin with, those ligatures will be treated as single characters.
+A notable example of such a ligature is ```ß``` (otherwise known as an Eszett), the German ligature for "ss/sz".
+On the other hand, there exist synthesized ligatures for common pairs/tuples of characters.
+In english, ```fi```, ```ff```, and ```ffi``` are all convertable into single-glyph ligatures and are often so converted for print purposes.
+In the case of these synthesized ligatures, onscripter-insani deliberately makes sure that these ligatures are disallowed in the character drawing process.
+The reasons behind this are as follows:

+1. NScripter displays characters *one character after another*, with a timed delay on a per-character basis; allowing synthesized ligatures necessarily means that several characters will appear to print *at the same time*
+2. NScripter, through the ```setwindow``` series of commands, allows you to set per-character pixel padding; *it is impossible to allow synthesized ligatures in this setting*

 ### Errata